joshtynjala/actionscript-3.0-developers-guide/security/loading-content.md

   `SecurityDomain.currentDomain`.
 If you specify `SecurityDomain.currentDomain`,
-  this requests that the loaded SWF file be _imported_ to the sandbox of the loading SWF file, meaning that it operates as though it had been loaded from the loading SWF file’s own server.
-This is only permitted if a URL policy file is found on the loaded SWF file’s server, allowing access by the loading SWF file’s domain.
+  this requests that the loaded SWF file be _imported_ to the sandbox of the loading SWF file, meaning that it operates as though it had been loaded from the loading SWF file's own server.
+This is only permitted if a URL policy file is found on the loaded SWF file's server, allowing access by the loading SWF file's domain.
 If the required policy file is found, the loader and loadee can freely script each other once the load begins, since they are in the same sandbox.
 Note that sandbox importing can mostly be replaced by performing an ordinary load and then having the loaded SWF file call the